lndgst/sunshine/README.md

 This repo contains a simple webpage that visualizes hourly direct solar radiation in San Francisco using the [Open-Meteo](https://open-meteo.com/) API.

-Open `index.html` in your browser to see a dot matrix of the radiation forecast for all of 2025.
-Each row corresponds to a day and each column to an hour of the day.
+Open `index.html` in your browser to see a dot matrix of the hourly direct radiation for the last 92 days plus tomorrow.
+Each row represents a day and each column an hour.
 The dots fade from transparent to opaque based on the radiation level.